How to clean tile grout: 10 Cheap ways to remove dirt and mould

 #8 How to clean tile grout without scrubbing

-Using the above methods you should be able to most grouting on walls or small areas.
+Using the above methods you should be able to clean tile grout on walls or small areas.
 However, you can’t really use any of these ideas on a floor, unless you love spending hours on your hands and knees scrubbing!

 Instead, you’ll want to use a steam cleaner as they effectively clean and sanitize all types of tiles and grouts, and don’t use chemicals.
 If you’re buying one, ensure it comes with the proper attachments for cleaning grout!